needle-mirror/com.unity.visualscripting/Documentation~/vs-variables.md

 # Variables

-Variables act as a container for a piece of information that might change as your application runs.
-To define a variable, you by provide it a name, such as `MyVariable`; the type of data the variable holds, such as `int` or `string`; and a value, such as `1` or `cat`.
+Variables act as a container for a piece of information that might change as an application runs.
+To define a variable, you need to provide:

+- A name for the variable, such as `MyVariable`.
+- The type of data the variable holds, such as `int` or `string` .
+- A value for the variable, such as `1` or `cat`.

-In Visual Scripting, you can give the node the name of a variable, instead of a fixed value or text when you run your Script Graph.
+In Visual Scripting, you can give a node the name of a variable, instead of a fixed value or text.
 Your Script Graph uses the variable's name to access its value.
-For example, you could have a variable called `Count`, with an `int` type and a value of `1`.
-You could use an `Add` node in Visual Scripting to add 1 to the value of `Count`, and save the new value in `Count` to use again in another part of your Script Graph, or another separate Script Graph.
+For example, you can use a variable called `Count`, with an `int` type and a value of `1`.
+You can use an Add node in Visual Scripting to add 1 to the value of `Count`, and save the new value in `Count` to use again in another part of your Script Graph, or a different Script Graph.

 Variables also have scopes.
 A variable's scope determines what parts of your Script Graph can access which variables to read or modify their values.
-The scope can also determine whether another Script Graph can access a variable.
+The scope can also decide whether another Script Graph can access a variable.

-You can create and manage variables in your graph from the Blackboard.
-For more information on the Blackboard, see [the Blackboard](vs-interface-overview.md#the-blackboard).
+You can create and manage variables in a graph from the Blackboard.
+For more information on the Blackboard, see [The Blackboard](vs-interface-overview.md#the-blackboard).
+For more information on how to use variables, see [Create and add a variable to a Script Graph](vs-add-variable-graph.md).

 ## Variable scopes

 Each variable scope has its own tab on the Blackboard, except Flow variables.
-Visual Scripting has six variable scopes:
+Visual Scripting has six variable scopes.

 <table>
 <thead>